RonkyTang/arkapp-ark/README.md

 **Can I use Ark without the AI features?**
 Yes.
-The Free plan covers SSH and CLI sessions, SFTP file transfer, unlimited connected hosts, and local history.
+The Free plan covers SSH and CLI sessions, SFTP file transfer, unlimited connected hosts, local history, and multi-device sign-in without cloud sync.

 **Where are my SSH keys stored?**
 On your device.
 Private keys, passwords, and custom model API keys are not